CQUni-Mike/COIT11134-2019-T2/Week 09 - Vehicles, Cars, Trucks - Part 06 - video pt1/README.md

 for this week, and get extra practice doing questions from relevant chapters of the textbook.

+## Question 7: JTabbed Pane, Add Manufacturer

+7A.
+Add a Manufacturer tab with suitable labels and input fields.
+Add an "Add" button.
+When the user clicks the "Add" button, the inputs are validated (no blank inputs allowed), and if all are OK, add the Manufacturer to the ArrayList of Manufacturers and refresh the Manufacturer combobox on the main tab.

 # TODO / FUTURE WORK: Delete, Exception Handling and Validation, Design / Multi-Application / Cross Platform issues, ....